Stephen Murphy III: Federal judicial service

 On June 28, 2006, President George W. Bush nominated Murphy and Raymond Kethledge to fill two vacancies on the United States Court of Appeals for the Sixth Circuit.
 Murphy was to occupy a seat made vacant by the death of Judge Susan Bieke Neilson.
+Although Republicans held a majority of seats in the Senate at the time of Murphy's nomination, the nominations stalled after Democrats won control of the Senate following the 2006 midterm election.
+The contention over Sixth Circuit seats was not exclusive to Murphy and Kethledge.
+In fact, it dates back to January 1992 when President George H.W.
+Bush nominated John Smietanka, but Senator Carl Levin prevented any action on this nomination.

+Murphy and Kethledge devised a strategic maneuver that would allow the Sixth Circuit to maintain a majority coalition of conservative and moderate judges.
+Bush would nominate former Clinton nominee, Helene White, to the Sixth Circuit––a nomination which was supported by Senators Levin and Stabenow.
+The other seat would be filled by either Murphy or Kethledge.
+Murphy generously agreed to take the lower judgeship, a willingness that was welcomed by White House lawyers who were otherwise reluctant to try to force this deal on him.

-Although Republicans held a majority of seats in the Senate at the time of Murphy's nomination, Murphy's nomination stalled after Democrats won control of the Senate following the 2006 midterm election.
-On April 15, 2008, President Bush renominated Kethledge and previous Clinton nominee Helene White to the Sixth Circuit, and Murphy was nominated to the U.S. District Court for the Eastern District of Michigan to replace Judge Patrick J. Duggan, a vacancy that had remained unfilled since 2000.
+On April 15, 2008, President Bush renominated Kethledge and White to the Sixth Circuit.
+Murphy was nominated to the U.S. District Court for the Eastern District of Michigan to replace Judge Patrick J. Duggan, a vacancy that had remained unfilled since 2000.
 Murphy, along with Kethledge and White, received a joint hearing before the Senate Judiciary Committee on May 7, 2008 and was confirmed on June 24, 2008.
 He received his judicial commission on August 18, 2008.
-He became the chief judge on July 28, 2025 when Sean Cox retired from the bench.

 Since early in his tenure as U.S. Attorney, Murphy has occasionally appeared as a speaker at events held by the Federalist Society, an American conservative and libertarian legal organization that advocates for a textualist and originalist interpretation of the U.S. Constitution.

-Murphy was appointed by Chief Justice John Roberts to serve as a member of the Advisory Committee on Appellate Rules for the Judicial Conference of the United States, and he is currently the chair of the Committee on Intercircuit Assignments.
+Murphy was appointed by Chief Justice John Roberts to serve as a member of the Advisory Committee on Appellate Rules for the Judicial Conference of the United States, and he is currently the chair of the Judicial Conference Committee on Intercircuit Assignments to which he was also appointed by Roberts.
 In addition, Murphy has presided over cases in multiple federal district and circuit courts as a visiting judge.

+He became the chief judge on July 28, 2025 when Sean Cox retired from the bench.
+Since becoming Chief, Murphy has navigated challenges including an increase in cases, the need for another magistrate judge, and the ever-changing AI landscape.
+In an interview with Law360, he stated, “Be careful.
+Use AI for what it's able to do within the bounds of good judgment and ethics.”